BjarneBitscrambler/OrientationSensorFusion-ESP/README.md

 A newer version of the NXP sensor fusion library (version 7.2) is available, which is what this present project is using.
 This newer library has several improvements, including the ability to perform magnetic calibration while in use (as opposed to needing a separate software tool).

 My motivation for porting NXP's library is to create an orientation sensor for marine use, using off-the-shelf hardware and the [Signal K / SensESP project](https://github.com/SignalK/SensESP) to provide orientation data (e.g. magnetic heading, roll, and pitch) on a vessel.
-I have targeted this project for the Espressif ESP32 microcontroller and the NXP sensors.
+I have targeted this project for the Espressif ESP32/ESP8266 microcontrollers and the NXP sensors.

 ## Sensors